 Is Activia Yogurt Good for You?
-The Truth Behind the Label
+What to Know Before You Buy

 You’ve seen the green-labeled cups in every grocery aisle.
 You’ve heard the claims, better digestion, fewer stomach issues, and a smoother gut.
 But is Activia yogurt actually good for you, or just clever marketing?